resist-js/resist/packages/@resist.js/go/templates/default/.github/SAVED_REPLIES.md

 ## NPM install issue

 ```
-This seems like a problem with your node/npm and not with ~APP_NAME~.
+This seems like a problem with your node/npm and not with resist.js.

 Please have a look at the [fixing npm permissions page](https://docs.npmjs.com/getting-started/fixing-npm-permissions), [common errors page](https://docs.npmjs.com/troubleshooting/common-errors), [npm issue tracker](https://github.com/npm/npm/issues), or open a new issue if the problem you are experiencing isn't known.
 ```

-## Issue Outside of ~APP_NAME~
+## Issue Outside of resist.js

 ```
-I'm sorry, but this issue is not caused by ~APP_NAME~.
+I'm sorry, but this issue is not caused by resist.js.
 Please contact the author(s) of the <PROJECT NAME> project or file an issue on their issue tracker.
 ```

 ## Non-reproducible

 ```
 I'm sorry, but we can't reproduce the problem following the instructions you provided.
-Remember that we have a large number of issues to resolve, and have only a limited amount of time to reproduce your issue.
+Remember that we have a large number of issues to resolve and have only a limited amount of time to reproduce your issue.
 Short, explicit instructions make it much more likely we'll be able to reproduce the problem so we can fix it.
 ```